AniruddhaGawali/AniruddhaGawali/README.md

 [![Twitter](https://img.shields.io/static/v1?style=flat-square&label=Twitter&message=AniruddhaAKG&color=1d98e5&logo=twitter&logoColor=white)](https://twitter.com/AniruddhaAKG)
 [![Instagram](https://img.shields.io/static/v1?style=flat-square&label=Instagram&message=@aniruddha.gawali&color=cf3b83&logo=Instagram&logoColor=white)](https://www.instagram.com/aniruddha.gawali/)

-Hello my name is Aniruddha Gawali I am a undergrad student majors in computer science.
-I oved computer from since childhood, I learn ethical hacking in my 10th grade, I get introduce by proggraming in 12 grade and I learn C\C++, Python, HTML,CSS,Js and some framework like Angular, ReactJs and TKinter(in python).
-I have work on some projects based on python and web-devlopment you check out them on my repo section.
-I loved to build websites and apps for that I am planing to learn Futter and React Native.
-I am open to colab on projects some you can contact me by any medium given about.
+Hi, my name is Aniruddha Gawali and I am an undergraduate student majoring in computer science.
+I have loved computers since childhood and learned ethical hacking in 10th grade.
+I was introduced to programming in 12th grade and have learned C/C++, Python, HTML, CSS, JS, and various frameworks such as Angular, ReactJS, and TKinter.
+I have worked on Python and web development projects and am interested in building websites and apps with Flutter and React Native.
+In my free time, I enjoy playing chess and football.
+I am open to collaborating on projects and can be contacted through various mediums.

 - ## Languages I Learn